makeruniverse/docs/docs/makerblog/blog.md

 Turns out, people likely end up on top of the Empire State Building at Noon.

 In this thought experiment, the Empire State Building is a so-called [Schelling Point](https://www.youtube.com/watch?v=BtW-Ds-artA).
-The existence of Schelling Points indicate that coordination without communication is possible.
+The existence of Schelling Points indicate that coordination without communication is actually possible.

-In various other scenarios, users gravitate towards likely solutions.
+In various other scenarios, users also gravitate towards likely solutions.
 This is especially interesting for product teams.
 Being aware of Schelling Points, these teams can take advantage of coordination effects with their users.

 ### Jobs to be Done